MicrosoftDocs/sql-docs/docs/machine-learning/tutorials/quickstart-r-train-score-model.md

 ## Create the model

-To create the model, you'll create source data for training, create the model and train it using the data, then store the model in a SQL database where it can be used to generate predictions with new data.
+To create the model, you'll create source data for training, create the model and train it using the data, then store the model in a database where it can be used to generate predictions with new data.

 ### Create the source data

-1. Open SSMS, connect to your SQL Server instance, and open a new query window.
+1. Open Azure Data Studio, connect to your instance, and open a new query window.

 1. Create a table to save the training data.